khazali/MCPricer/README.md

 * Continuous compounding was used.
 * A year is considered to be 365 days.
 * Underlying stock pays no dividend.
-* Only the closing price of the underlying is considered.
+* Only the daily closing price of the underlying is considered.
 * The duration of observing autocallable is assumed to be fixed.
 In each observation, the payoff is assumed to be the next multiple of the base payoff.